rickalouani/Rancher-howto/README.md

 ![](https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/create-cluster-4.png)

-At this point, you need to log on to you GKE account and create a SERVICE ACCOUNT.
+At this point, you need to log on to you Google Cloud account and create a SERVICE ACCOUNT.
 Please note in the above screenshot, the SERVICE ACCOUNT has to be created with **project/viewer**, **kubernetes-engine/admin**, and **service-account/user** IAM roles: